Breaking the Rules (film)

-Breaking the Rules (also known as Sketches) is a 1992 American drama film directed by Neal Israel, executive produced by Larry A. Thompson, starring Jason Bateman, C. Thomas Howell, Jonathan Silverman and Annie Potts.
-Jason's father, Kent Bateman, has a role in the movie as well.
+Breaking the Rules (also known as Sketches) is a 1992 American comedy-drama film directed by Neal Israel.
+The film stars C. Thomas Howell, Jason Bateman, Jonathan Silverman and Annie Potts.

 Plot

 Phil (Jason Bateman) is a cancer-stricken man who tricks his two best friends, Gene (C. Thomas Howell) and Rob (Jonathan Silverman), whom he hasn't seen in a long time, to go on a road trip, by inviting them to a fake engagement party.
 This has the potential for problems because Gene once stole Rob's girlfriend.
 Phil gets them to be friends again.
 He tells them of his illness and all three decide to go to Los Angeles for Phil's dying wish: to be a contestant on Jeopardy!
 On the way there they meet an attractive wild woman with a heart of gold (Annie Potts).